icpz/WeChat-AntiDuck/README.md

 ```

-If the executable of application is not match with the application name, you could invoke
+If the executable of the application does not match with the application name, you could invoke

 ```bash
 sudo make APP_EXEC=obs APP_NAME=OBS.app inject